object-Object/Yot/README.md

 # Yotogi
-Yotogi is a general-purpose bot with an emphasis on moderation.
+Yotogi is a general-purpose Discord bot written in Lua with an emphasis on moderation.
 It is written, hosted, and maintained by @\[object Object]#0001.

 ## Dependencies
 * [Luvit](https://luvit.io/)